nanotart/README/README.md

 Hi everybody, 👋

 My name is Sedong Hwang and I am a current junior at Brown University.
-I love solving complex problems, experimenting with frontend development, and building tools!
+I love solving complex problems, experimenting with frontend development, and teaching!
 Down below is more information about me:

-- 🎯 Working on several side projects
+- 🎯 Working on an exciting side project currently
-- 🌱 Looking for a summer 2023 internship in small startups or established companies :)
-- 📚 I love reading, playing basketball, and being around people
+- 📚 I love reading, playing basketball, and playing video games
-- 😄 Pronouns: he/him
+- 😄 Favorite language is Python :)

 - 📫 How to reach me:
      - Email: sedong_hwang@brown.edu